mooleshacat/sponsorblock-github-shenanigans/README.md

 This pettiness and mismanagement prevents me from obtaining support, suggesting new features, communicating with the community, forking, starring, etc.

 ### Github GPL Violations
-Sponsorblock currently uses a [GPL v3 license](https://github.com/ajayyy/SponsorBlock/blob/master/LICENSE)
+Sponsorblock currently uses a [GPL v3 license](https://github.com/ajayyy/SponsorBlock/blob/master/LICENSE) which _requires_ that you allow everyone to fork and modify the source code.

 As a result of the sponsorblock repository ban, and the way Github is currently designed, I am unable to star or fork the sponsorblock repository.
 This is a clear GPL violation and while sponsorblock is the one responsible for the ban, they are not responsible for how Github is designed.